 Blurry - objects near and far are out of focus

-Low vision is defined as having less than 20/70 eyesight, therefore a standard dilated eye exam can diagnose the condition.
-This exam is painless and your eye care provider will ask you to read letters while they conduct a visual evaluation.
+Low vision is defined as having less than 20/70 eyesight; therefore, a standard dilated eye exam can diagnose the condition.
+This exam is painless, and your eye care provider will ask you to read letters while they conduct a visual evaluation.
 They may also check your peripheral vision during the exam.
 Your doctor may also dilate your eyes to check for eye diseases and conditions that cause low vision.
-If you are older than 60, or African American and over 40, or have a family history of glaucoma you should get a low vision exam every one to two years.

 If you’re having trouble with your sight or worried you may have low vision or an underlying vision condition, call Nationwide Vision to schedule an eye exam today!